 Dear Parents and Community Members:

-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2018-19 educational progress for the Saugatuck Middle School.
+We are pleased to present you with the Annual Education Report (AER), which provides key information on the 2020-21 educational progress for the Saugatuck High School.
 The AER addresses the complex reporting information required by federal and state laws.
 The school’s report contains information about student assessment, accountability, and teacher quality.
 If you have any questions about the AER, please contact Principal, Mark Neidlinger for assistance.

-The AER is available for you to review electronically by visiting the following web site SPS High School Report, or you may review a copy in the main office at your child’s school.
+The AER is available for you to review electronically by visiting the following web site High School Report or you may review a copy in the main office at your child’s school.